michaelrgarcia/transfer-vision/README.md

 *From Grossmont College's Fall 2024 Class Schedule*

-While not fully asynchronous, a community college student would still have the option of taking this course.
+While not fully asynchronous, a student would still have the option of taking this course without a commute.

 ![image](https://github.com/user-attachments/assets/8ce1462d-fd6f-4c67-8885-243f58dcdbe8)